hank-ehly/get-native.com/docs/pages/05_api.md

 Todo:
 - Use 'patch' for 'updating resources with partial JSON data.'
 - Use 'put' for replacing resources or collections.
-- Remove '.json' from example requests
+- change 'delete' methods responses to 204

 # Introduction